gotutiyan/ged_baselines/ged_baselines/token_ged/README.md

 ```

 The `--outdir` directory will be created automatically.
 The output includes best and last checkpoints.
-The best checkpoints is determined
+The best checkpoint is determined
 - by the F0.5 for an incorrect label in the binary setting.
 - by the macro F0.5 otherwise (e.g. 4-class setting).